When I first started my business, I felt like it would be easy to see progress and grow my business because of my knowledge and can-do attitude.

 This blew my mind because like many business owners, I always felt like I had to do everything and if my clients didn’t see my face or hear my voice they were not going to be happy.

 Before reading this book I was so far in the weeds, I honestly had no clue how to correctly productize my service and why it even mattered.
 John’s book explained everything and his process was so simple that hundreds if not thousands of other service-based businesses already had put his steps in place and their businesses were more successful after doing so.

-That gave me comfort in implementing his strategy into my own business and because of it we now services we sell as if they were tangible products like our Done-For-You fully managed custom website design program.
+That gave me comfort in implementing his strategy into my own business and because of it we now service we sell as if they were tangible products like our CRM or Hosting Packages.

 Next, I read a book called “Who” The A method for hiring, where the author Geoff Smart explained why I needed to hire the right people “A Players” to get the right jobs done in an efficient manner and without wasting time or money.

-First I hired and project/account to help take some of the follow up off my plate so that I no longer became the bottleneck for projects coming into and leaving the agency.
+First I hired and project/account to help take some of the follow-ups off my plate so that I no longer became the bottleneck for projects coming into and leaving the agency.